logzio/logz-docs/_source/logzio_collections/_log-sources/aws/guardduty.md

     If you're not already sending your GuardDuty logs through a Kinesis data stream, create one using the [Kinesis console](https://console.aws.amazon.com/kinesis).

-    Save the name of the data stream---you'll need this in the next step.
+    Save the name of the data stream—you'll need this in the next step.

 2. Configure CloudWatch Events